faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 }
 ```

 The problem is that `createRetainCycleLeak()` `song1` `Song` makes a strong reference to `salsa` `Album` and `Album` makes a strong reference to `song1` `Song` and when we return from this method, there is no reference to either object from another object.
-The two objects become disconnected from the rest of the object graph, and they cannot be automatically released due to their mutual strong references.
+The two objects become disconnected from the rest of the object graph, and they cannot be automatically released due to their mutual strong references (known as a retain cycle\index{memory!retain cycle}).
 A very similar object relationship for `kylie` `Album` does not trigger a leak because that is referenced by a top level graph object `mediaLibrary`

 ### Dynamic Linker API Usage

 Sometimes programs dynamically adapt or are extensible.
 For such programs, the dynamic linker\index{linker} API is used to programmatically load up extra code modules.
 When the configuration or deployment of the app is faulty, this can result in crashes.

 To debug such problems, set the `Dynamic Linker API Usage` flag.
-This can generate many messages so may cause problems on slower platforms with limited start up times such as a 1st generation Apple Watch\index{trademark!Apple Watch}.
+This can generate many messages so may cause problems on slower platforms with limited start up times such as a 1st generation Apple Watch\index{trademark!Apple Watch}\index{watchOS}.

 An example app using the dynamic linker is available on GitHub. @dynamicloadingeg